Updated on January 1, 2020 by Asher Fergusson

 As long as your bag is small enough to fit under the seat in front of you, it can be a personal item.
 That means purses, shoulder bags, briefcases, laptop cases,shoulder bags, small backpacks, and duffel bags can all work as personal items, and you may need them during your trip anyway.
 Choose a personal item that matches your travel style and other needs, and you’ll get way more use out of it.

-Here are our top 7 picks for the best personal item:
+Here are our top 7 best personal item bags:

 1) Ecosusi Weekender Bag